warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Omnichain Contract

+~ An Omnichain Contract is...

+---

-**Q: What smart contract language does Warden support?** A: Warden Protocol comes with two smart contract execution engines: w-WASM and w-EVM.
+Warden Protocol comes with two smart contract execution engines: w-WASM and w-EVM.
 The w-EVM module is currently being built, enabling builders to build and ship the language they love!

 ---

 ## Omnichain Interoperability

-Currently, there are over 1.000 different chains and over 120 different L1s - each with their own protocol standards, consensus mechanisms, hashing algorithms and more.
-These ecosystems are mostly siloed and inaccessible.
-OApps were designed for unprecedented cross-chain interoperability, and specifically engineered to overcome isolated, fragmented environments.
-Users can seamlessly swap their tokens across supported chains and bridge to 64 connected chains.
+Omnichain Interoperability is one of the key features of Warden.
+Warden's [Omnichain Applications](#omnichain-applications) allow users to seamlessly swap their tokens across supported chains and bridge to 64 connected chains.
+Warden Protocol supports cross-chain transactions with Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by a [Keychain](#keychain) – for example, Bitcoin.

 ---

-**Q: How does Warden achieve omnichain interoperability?** A: Warden is designed to overcome isolated and fragmented environments.
-The goal here is to abstract away the various boundaries between blockchains.
-With Warden, users and OApps can seamlessly swap tokens across supported chains and bridge to 64 connected chains.
-Warden Protocol supports cross-chain transactions with Ethereum, other IBC-enabled chains and any ECDSA or EDDSA-based chain supported by a keychain (e.g. Bitcoin).

----

 ## Oracle service

-**Q: Does Warden have any oracle services?** A: Yes, Warden is integrating a highly performant native oracle service, available to all builders on Warden.
+Warden is integrating a highly performant native oracle service, available to all builders on Warden.
 This will be announced soon.

+(?)
+Can we add more?

 ---

 ## Space

-A space functions as a management hub for a collection of keys, akin to an organization.
-It enables you to maintain separate spaces for distinct purposes, such as distinguishing between personal and professional uses.
+A Space is a Warden address that serves as a management hub for a collection of [keys](#key).
+Spaces aggregate accounts for different blockchains by allowing users to interact with [Omnichain Applications](#omnichain-application).
+See also: [Chain Absraction](#chain-abstraction).

 ---

-Spaces are identity-abstracted, privacy-preserved, account-aggregated Warden addresses with which users can interact with OApps or entirely separate web3 applications.

----

 ## SpaceWard

-**Q: What is SpaceWard?** A: SpaceWard is an example of the powerful type of OApps that can be built on Warden.
-Think of SpaceWard as the front-end interface for Warden.
-It provides users with a user-friendly platform to access and manage their wallets, create Spaces (account aggregation environments for wallets), and interact with decentralized applications (dApps) and other components of the web3 ecosystem.
+SpaceWard is an [Omnichain Application](#omnichain-application) functioning as the front-end interface for Warden.
+It provides a user-friendly platform where you can create [Spaces](#space), manage wallets and [intents](#intent), and interact with decentralized applications (dApps) and other components of the Web3 ecosystem.

-**Q: What can you do with SpaceWard?** A: With SpaceWard, users can securely manage accounts and wallets on any blockchain.
-Users can aggregate and drive all their web3 activity from SpaceWard, protected by extensible intents.
-Developers have an environment to build and deploy applications on both Warden and any other blockchain.

-**Q: Why is SpaceWard important?** A: SpaceWard simplifies the user experience for interacting with blockchain networks and decentralized services.
-It provides an intuitive interface for managing wallets and accessing the features of the Warden Protocol, making blockchain technology more accessible to a wider audience.

 ---